sguzunov/docs/docs/glue42-concepts/08_glue42-server/glue42-server.md

 }
 ```

-This will add the Glue42 Server as an additional application store.
+This will add the Glue42 Server as an additional app store.
 If you want the Glue42 Server to be the only app store, set the `"appStores"` top-level key to an empty array.

-This will also instruct [**Glue42 Enterprise**](https://glue42.com/enterprise/) to store Layouts and Application Preferences on the Glue42 Server.
+This will also instruct [**Glue42 Enterprise**](https://glue42.com/enterprise/) to store Layouts and App Preferences on the Glue42 Server.

 If you want to send client crashes to the server, edit the `"output"` property of the `"crashReporter"` top-level key: